DAlexIV/RevolutTestTask/README.md

 to achieve better build time and code separation, but I'll skip this to save time during development

-Other things that we definitely need if this app will be in production:
+## Other things that we definitely need if this app will be in production:
 1. Analytics
 2. Crash reporting

+## Things that I clarify with Product Owner / Designer
+1. Color of the EditText underline.
+It's hard to customize that, so could we not do that?
+2. We probably want to change the maximum fraction digits in the case, where I convert 1 IDR to other currencies to get values more accurate than 0 or 0.001